HENRY E. LOWOOD

 Stanford CA 94305-6004

 2010-2012.
 Institute of Museum and Library Studies.
 Preserving Virtual Worlds 2.
 Grant awarded to Stanford University Libraries, Univ. of Illinois, Univ. of Maryland, and Rochester Institute of Technology.

 "History of Digital Games (University of California, Santa Cruz, Art Department)

 Co-editor, "Game Histories" book series, MIT Press, 2015-

-Reboot: Essays on the Historical Study of Games and Software Preservation, ed.
+Replayed: Essays on the Historical Study of Games and Software Preservation, ed.
 Raiford Guins.
 (Baltimore: Johns Hopkins Univ.
 Press, in press, expected 2022).
 Collection of a selection of my published essays and previously unpublished "'Beyond the Game': The Olympic Ideal and Competitive e-Sports."

 (With Raiford Guins and Carlin Wing, co-editors), Feeling the Game: Thinking Critically about EA Sport's FIFA Series (London and New York: Bloomsbury Academic, in press, expected 2022).
 Will include my own "“Where There is Smoke, There is Fire …”: The FIFA Engine and Its Discontents."